-Are you a Linux user looking to install the Nextcloud All-in-One, or AIO, Docker image?
-In this blog, we walk you through the steps, just like we did in our last AIO Guide for Windows 10 & 11! 🎉
+Are you a Linux user looking to install the Nextcloud All-in-One (AIO) Docker image?
+In this blog, we walk you through the steps, just like we did in our last AIO Guide for Windows 10 & 11.

-Nextcloud All-in-One is a Docker-based project which allows to install just one container that does the heavy lifting of creating and managing all containers needed for a full-blown Nextcloud installation.
-Nextcloud AIO not only provides easy deployment and maintenance of many Nextcloud features included, but you can also expect a user friendly interface, stress-free updates and a more simplistic approach for getting most features to work out-of-the-box.
+Nextcloud All-in-One is a Docker-based project that allows you to install just one container that does the heavy lifting of creating and managing all containers needed for a full-blown Nextcloud installation.
+Nextcloud AIO not only provides easy deployment and maintenance of many Nextcloud features included, but you can also expect a user-friendly interface, stress-free updates, and a more simplistic approach for getting most features to work out of the box.

 “With using Nextcloud All-in-One compared to the other installation methods, I found the performance is substantially better, especially on an office server.”

-Read on for a clear and easy to follow step-by-step guide for how to set up an AIO for a Linux PC sucessfully.
+Read on for a clear and easy-to-follow step-by-step guide for how to set up an AIO for a Linux PC successfully.

 Guide for AIO on Linux

-In addition, please note that the instructions are for a setup without web server or reverse proxy (like Apache, Nginx, etc.) already being in place.
-If you want to run it behind a web server or reverse proxy, refer here.
+In addition, please note that the instructions are for a setup without a web server or reverse proxy (like Apache, Nginx, etc.) already being in place.
+If you want to run it behind a web server or reverse proxy, check this documentation.

 Install Docker

 Install Docker on your Linux installation by following the official documentation.
-The easiest way is installing it by using the convenience script:
+The easiest way is to install it by using the convenience script:

 3. Now, open the Terminal and start AIO with this command: